HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede

-The data rights of a Suject and the attendant Privacy rights are a key topic in these days of BigData, with increasing tensions between data Subjects, Owners and Users.
+The data rights of a Subject and the attendant Privacy rights are a key topic in these days of BigData, with increasing tensions between data Subjects, Owners and Users.

 ##### short suspension of activity

+Documentation efforts are temporarily suspended while these repositories are being re=-structured for 2019.

 # ...